The Last Landlord Decision: A Guide to the DST/721 Exchange Path

 Stage 6 — Conversion to REIT Shares

-After the lockup, your OP Units convert to publicly traded REIT shares.
-First real liquidity since the original property closed.
-You pay tax only when you choose to sell.
+After the lockup, your OP Units can convert to REIT shares.
+These are typically not publicly traded — redemption terms and timelines vary by structure.
+This is the first opportunity for liquidity since the original property closed.
+You pay tax only when you choose to sell or redeem.

 Where You End Up